Setting Boundaries and Rejoicing in the Conflict

 In places where violence is found, it can usually be traced back to a boundary that’s being tested.
 The rioting at UC Berkely during the appearance of Milo Yiannopoulos is an example.
 Milo brought a message that challenged the consensus of opinion at Berkeley and he was violently opposed.
 The boundaries of free speech were being tested.

 Politicians have talked for years about immigration reform.
 But no action has been taken because strict enforcement of immigration is perceived by some as being mean-spirited or racist.
-Politicians have danced around the issue because they fear voter’s opinions.
+Politicians have danced around the issue because they fear the opinions of voters.
 This year, someone was elected to the White House who isn’t afraid of being labeled a racist.
 He’s not giving in to fear.
-He’s enforcing immigration laws and in doing so—he established a new boundary.
+He’s enforcing immigration laws and in doing so—establishing a new boundary.
 And there’s been tremendous pushback.

 It’s clear that I’m not going to please everyone.
 When you try making everyone happy, you only make yourself miserable.

 I’m more interested in relationships based on freedom than ones based on control.
 Freedom (in relationships) means allowing others to be who they are, without placing demands or expectations on them.
 If I allow you to place expectations on me, that puts me under your control.
 I can only write about the subjects you’re interested in.
 And when I fail to meet that expectation, you’re going to be disappointed.
 That arrangement doesn’t work for either of us.